 The managed care contract requires the plans to meet time and distance standards for certain provider types.
 The contract also includes specific appointment time standards based on the type of services.
 These items are monitored continuously by the DHCFP.
 Compliance will be reviewed as part of this process.

-f) The January 2018 access review uses comparative data from 2015 in Attachment A. Has Nevada Medicaid updated these comparisons?
-Will Nevada Medicaid provide this to patients and providers?
+The January 2018 access review uses comparative data from 2015 in Attachment A. Has Nevada Medicaid updated these comparisons and will DHCFP provide this to patients and providers?
+(UPDATED 12/14/2020)